Losant/losant-docs/docs/workflows/logic/csv-decode.md

 ![CSV Decode Node Config](/images/workflows/logic/csv-decode-node-config.png "CSV Decode Node Config")

-This section contains four fields that specify the format of the incoming CSV String:
+This section contains four fields that specify the format of the incoming CSV string:

 * **Record Delimiter:** (Optional) This is the character used to separate rows of data.
+Default \n.

 * **Delimiter:** (Optional) A [string template](/workflows/accessing-payload-data/#string-templates) to override the delimiter.
 This character is used to separate columns of data.
 Must be a single character.
-Leave blank to default to comma (,)
+Leave blank to default to comma (,).

 * **Quote:** (Optional) A string template to override the quote character.
 Must be a single character.
-Leave blank to default to double-quote (")
+Leave blank to default to double-quote (").

 * **Escape:** (Optional) A string template to override the escape character.
 Must be a single character.
-Leave blank to default to double-quote (")
+Leave blank to default to double-quote (").

 ### Result Path